krd-consulting/ncn-civi-zoom/README.md

 * CiviCRM 5.0+

 ## Setup
-Create a `.env` file by renaming the `.env.example` and assigning appropriate values to its keys.
+After installing the extension navigate  to the zoom settings as 'Events->Zoom Settings' and enter the appropriate values to its keys.

 ## Actions
 ### Add to Zoom
 Must be paired with an `Event Participant` trigger.

 This action takes the Zoom Webinar ID from an event where a participant has just been added.
-In NCN's case, the Zoom Webinar ID is in the custom field `custom_48`.
+In NCN's case, the Zoom Webinar ID is in the Custom Field Id which is entered in the Zoom Settings Page.